15 SMART Goals Examples for Kids

 smart goals kids attend birthday parties | smart goals for elementary students examples | smart goals for high school students pdf

-S: This child will be attending more social events with other children in order to get used to being around new people and being in new environments.
-In order to do this, she is going to accept invitations to other children’s birthday parties to give herself a chance to be social.
+S: This child will attend more social events with other children to get used to being around new people and in new environments.
+To do this, she will accept invitations to other children’s birthday parties to give herself a chance to be social.

-M: This goal can be measured throughout the year by keeping track of the ratio of invitations she is accepting vs. declining and even counting the number of close friends she has made as a result of going to birthday parties.
+M: This goal can be measured throughout the year by tracking the ratio of invitations she accepts vs. declines and even counting the number of close friends she has made from going to birthday parties.

-A: This is an achievable goal, as kids’ birthday parties are plentiful, so there will be many opportunities.
+A: This goal is achievable, as kids’ birthday parties are plentiful, so there will be many opportunities.

-R: This is a relevant goal as children are developing their social skills during their younger years.
+R: This is a relevant goal as children develop their social skills during their younger years.

 T: The deadline for this goal is the end of the year.

 Attending parties is one way of encouraging good social behavior.
-Read our post on behavior charts for kids for more information.
+For more information, read our post on behavior charts for kids.

 5. Run a Mile in Under 10 Minutes